 Cracks were observed in all in vivo aged phosphate cements samples in the cement matrix along the interfaces either between cement and tooth/abutment or between cement and restoration.
 The location of the detached interface (gap) depended on the cement material used.
 The most severe cracking in the cement is located at the margin end, as demonstrated in the Figure 4, where the SEM image taken on a vertically cross-sectioned sample a is presented.
 Close to the margin the cement is severely cracked and even lost.
 The cracks formed in the cement expose the cement to the oral environment thus affect the chemical composition of the cement.
 The zinc phosphate cement is known to decompose/dissolve 10,20,21 in oral environment and this is also the case here.
 The EDS analysis confirms the chemical changes of the cement.
 The EDS results for the sample with 9 years in vivo close to the margin end of the restoration is shown in Figure 5.
-The change of composition is confirmed also with raman, shown in Figure

-6 after 25 years in vivo aging in comparison with the freshly made cement.
+The change of composition is confirmed also with Raman, shown in Figure 6 after 25 years in vivo aging in comparison with the freshly made cement.
 The Raman shift connected to ZnO (101, 388 and 437 cm-1) are decreased during aging when compared to a freshly made cement.
 The typical microstructure of zinc phosphate remains deeper in the marginal gap, as see in the insets in the Figure 4.
-The microstructure after the ZnO2 dissolution becomes more porous and fragile deteriorating the mechanical properties of the cement It is noted that the chemical composition of the phosphate cement remains intact and only ZnO particles are disappeared.
+The microstructure after the ZnO2 dissolution becomes more porous and fragile deteriorating the mechanical properties of the cement It is noted that the chemical composition of the phosphate cement remains intact and only zinc oxide particles are disappeared.
 The dissolution starts where there is an access to the oral environment.
 So, the cement starts to dissolve in the interfacial gaps between the cement and restoration or between the cement and tooth/abutment as well close to the cracks.
-The dissolution process seems to be time depended; the longer time the restoration is in use the larger dissolution of zinc oxide and deterioration of the mechanical properties of the cement.
+The dissolution process ought to be time depended^{20,21}; the longer time the restoration is in use the larger dissolution of zinc oxide and deterioration of the mechanical properties of the cement but it is not seen clearly because there are even other factors affecting the reliability of the restoration such as mechanical erosion and the gap width.